Efficient Parametric SVD of Koopman Operator for Stochastic Dynamical Systems: Proposed Methods

 \section{Proposed Methods}

-In this section, we propose a new optimization framework based on low-rank approximation, which circumvents the issues in the existing proposals.
-We also study two inference methods given the learned singular functions.
+In this section, we introduce an optimization framework based on the idea of \emph{low-rank approximation} (LoRA), which circumvents the issues in the existing proposals.
+Although LoRA has been recently explored in various contexts~\citep{Liu--Wen--Zhang2015,Wen--Yang--Liu--Zhang2016,Wang--Wu--Huang--Zheng--Xu--Zhang--Huang2019,Tsai--Zhao--Yamada--Morency--Salakhutdinov2020,HaoChen--Wei--Gaidon--Ma2021,Ryu--Xu--Erol--Bu--Zheng--Wornell2024,Xu--Zheng2024,Kostic--Pacreau--Turri--Novelli--Lounici--Pontil2024neurips}, its application to learning \emph{parametric singular functions} of the Koopman operator remains largely unexplored.
+A detailed discussion of related formulations and prior work on LoRA is provided in Appendix~\ref{app:related_work}.
+After describing the learning procedure, we investigate two inference methods that build upon the learned representations.